-If a student is not progressing at an appropriate pace in the online course, the student and their family will be notified by our teachers, Guidance Counsellor and Head of School.
+If a student is not progressing at an appropriate pace in the online course, the student and their family will be notified through our weekly attendance notification.
 Students who are missing a significant amount of class will be subject to our progressive attendance protocol.
 For Asynchronous Learning, the following evidence will be considered to determine if a student is absent from a course:

-- The student is falling behind in the class - The student is not regularly logging in and being active - The student is not participating on the discussion forms
+• The student is falling behind in the class

-- The student is not completing the required assignments - The student is not filling out their learning logs
+- The student is not regularly logging in and being active - The student is not participating on the discussion forms - The student is not completing the required assignments - The student is not filling out their learning logs

-Families will be notified of attendance and course progression concerns by our teachers, Guidance Counsellor and Head of School.
+Families will be notified of attendance and course progression concerns.
 With asynchronous learning, it is understood that students may work at different paces compared to the traditional classroom.
 Online classes are set-up so that activities are very similar to what is being taught in the traditional classroom.
 As long as a student is keeping up pace with the course and is regularly interacting with the forums and teacher, the student will be considered present.
 In the case of absences - they will be addressed as follows:

-First offense - An attendance notice will be sent to the student, custodian, and parent outlining the concerns we have with the student's attendance behaviours.
+First offense-.
+An attendance notice will be sent to the student, custodian, and parent outlining the concerns we have with the student's attendance behaviours.
 The student is expected to make up the missed classwork and catch up on the missed forum discussions.

-Second offense - At this point, a warning notice is sent to notify parents/guardian of this issue.
+Second offense- At this point, a warning notice is sent to notify parents/guardian of this issue.
 The student is still expected to make up the missed classwork and catch up on the missed forum discussions.

-Third offense - If attendance continues to be a severe problem after warnings, a meeting with the student and guardian will be required.
+Third offense- If attendance continues to be a severe problem after warnings, a meeting with the student and custodian will be required.
 A plan of action will be made to allow for students to make up for the missed learning hours.
 Students may receive a reduced course load or be placed on audit status to allow for them to focus their efforts on obtaining credits in some courses.